-In 1863, A. A. Cohen purchased a failing system which was the first railroad and ferry system in Alameda County.
+In 1863, A. A. Cohen purchased a failing railroad and ferry system which was the first one in Alameda County.
 He made it successful and then sold it to the Central Pacific Railroad for a fortune.
 Because of this and his extensive law experience, in 1865, he became the chief attorney for the Central Pacific Railroad, which completed the western portion of the trans-continental railroad.
 The new railroad brought its first passengers across North America in 1869, dropping them at Cohen's rail depot in nearby Alameda, (because the Oakland terminus was not completed until three months later) where they could make a connection to San Francisco on the his ferry service.